projectriff/riff/rfc/rfc-0007-resource-references.md

 [LocalObjectReference](https://godoc.org/k8s.io/api/core/v1#LocalObjectReference) contains only a resource's `name`.
 The `apiVersion`, `kind` and `namespace` must be inferred.

 riff should favor using ObjectReferences when the kind or namespace may vary or is unknown.
 LocalObjectReferences should be used when only the name of the resource will vary.
-A LocalObjectReference may be upgraded to an ObjectReference if explicitness is desired, however, it imposes a higher burden on those using the resource. `nil` should replace the reference if the relationship is not defined.
+A LocalObjectReference may be upgraded to an ObjectReference if explicitness is desired, however, it imposes a higher burden on those using the resource. `nil` should replace the reference if the referent is not defined.

 A validating webhook (or equivalent) should validate ObjectReferences before accepting the resource.
 The validation may restrict which fields are required and/or prohibited (`name` is typically required, `revision` is typically prohibited).
 The `apiVersion` and `kind` may be left open or restricted to known values.